nodejs/node/doc/api/net.md

 * Returns: {net.Socket} The socket itself.

-Calling `unref` on a socket will allow the program to exit if this is the only active socket in the event system.
-If the socket is already `unref`d calling `unref` again will have no effect.
+Calling `unref()` on a socket will allow the program to exit if this is the only active socket in the event system.
+If the socket is already `unref`ed calling `unref()` again will have no effect.

 ### socket.write(data[, encoding][, callback])
 <!-- YAML